 Instead, address the person by ‘Sir’ or ‘Dame’.
 Write the post-nominals for the knighthood after the name, followed by any other post-nominals.
 Don’t insert commas before or between the post-nominals.

 - Dame Bridget Ogilvie AC DBE FRS FAA

-Use ‘Doctor’ or ‘Dr’ for medical practitioners, dental surgeons and veterinarians, whether or not they hold a doctorate.
+Use ‘Doctor’ or ‘Dr’ for medical practitioners, dentists and veterinarians, whether or not they hold a doctorate.
 Those with a doctorate may choose to add the post-nominal ‘PhD’.

-The digital edition includes the information from the sixth edition with updated examples.
+The digital edition includes the information from the sixth edition with updated and additional examples.

 The sixth edition included relevant information about titles for academics and professionals.

 The Content Guide had very brief information about abbreviations for some academic qualifications.